Menu

 Ventilation

 Proper ventilation lets moisture evaporate so sweat doesn’t build up inside the jacket.
 Sweat and moisture can make you feel colder, which works against the purpose of the jacket.
+As such, many heated jackets are made using a breathable outer layer.
+This lets excess heat and moisture wick out of the jacket, so you don't end up overheated and sweaty.

 Weight

 Heated jackets have three or four heating elements.
 As you can imagine, the more heating elements, the heavier the jacket.
 A high-quality heated jacket eliminates the need for a puffy warmth layer, reducing bulk.
 You’ll have to decide if cutting the bulk is worth adding a few ounces.
-Hikers, runners, and bikers might need to consider the pros and cons of the extra weight.
+Hikers, runners and bikers might need to consider the pros and cons of the extra weight.

 Heat levels and controls